 Prisons across the country, including the ACI, are fast becoming geriatric facilities.
-Last year, in partial recognition of this problem, the General Assembly approved amendments to the state's "medical parole" statute to recognize the geriatric consequences of long sentences.
-According to a recent report issued by The Sentencing Project, 31% of the ACI's population consists of people who are 55 years of age and older.
-Prison facilities do not have the means or capability to serve the medical needs of elderly prisoners, and the public is not served in any way by keeping people locked up in their last years of life when they clearly represent no threat to society and have just as clearly "served their time."
+Last year, in partial recognition of this problem, the General Assembly approved amendments to the state's "medical parole" statute to address the geriatric consequences of long sentences.
+The Sentencing Project has noted that over 30% of the ACI's population consists of people who are 55 years of age and older.
+Prison facilities do not have the means or capability to serve the medical needs of elderly prisoners, and the public is not served in any way by keeping people locked up for decades - and even in some cases for the last years of life - when they clearly represent no threat to society and have just as clearly "served their time."